zlenner/projects/projects.md

 ## How we'll do this:

+For the protoype, we need either an iOS developer or Web Developer first along with someone who'll do the backend.

-I have the exact architecture we need for this in mind, we'll debate if we have a better way of doing this, and then work very, very fast on this to build out a first prototype.
+I have the exact architecture we need for this in mind, we'll debate if we have a better way of doing this, and then work very, very fast on this to build out a first prototype (using either an iOS or Web frontend).

+## Why

+- It's something super-interesting and new (not related to QR codes though)
+- There are no formalities.
+The only focus is getting the job done.
+- Your current work bores you out of your mind.
+- Compensation will be reasonably competitive as well.

+## Opinions I have that you *need* know about:

+a) Everyone can question everyone, and everything.
+The strength of your argument matters, not your personality.

+b) Human technological history has often been built on the progress of others, which is why the path to the latest achievement (whatever it is) is winded and complicated.

+We should constantly rethink the entire path to form the nearest-straight distance to our current goals (from our initial state).

 ## If you want in: